MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-overview.md

 Any existing data in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online will be overwritten with data from your on-premises solution, or source, once the data replication is run.

-If you don't want data in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online to be overwritten, don't configure the connection. <!--The only exception is when you migrate from [!INCLUDE [prod_short](../includes/prod_short.md)] on-premises current version because you can run the migration tool multiple times in that specific scenario.-->
+If you don't want data in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online to be overwritten, don't configure the connection.

-With [!INCLUDE[prod_short](../developer/includes/prod_short.md)] on-premises, several stored procedures will be added to the SQL Server instance that you define.
-These stored procedures are required to migrate data from your SQL Server database to the Azure SQL server associated with your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] tenant.

 ### Limited data entry during migration period